jhpyle/docassemble/_docs/fields.md

 For more information about adding menu items, see the sections on [special variables] and [functions].

+In the above example, note that the `review` screen identified with `event: review_answers`.
+For more information about how [`event`]s work, [see above](#event).
+The interview will show this screen whenever it seeks out the definition of the variable `review_answers`.
+Since the screen is displayed based on an [`event`], it can be called as many times during your interview as the user likes.
+Depending on which variables have been defined, the user will see different things.

 ### <a name="review customization"></a>Customizing the display of `review` options

 You can provide the user with a review of answers and buttons that the